The state of your bones in Tasmania

 Where you live in Australia can have a significant influence on your Vitamin D status.
 The Ostelin D-Test shows that you live in Tasmania, so here’s a snap shot of how your local environment may affect you.

-Women – Vitamin D deficiency seems to be highest in the southern regions, with 58% of women Vitamin D deficient in winter-spring, a figure that decreases to 42% during summer-autumn.
+Women – Vitamin D insufficiency seems to be highest in the southern regions, with 58% of women Vitamin D insufficient in winter-spring, a figure that decreases to 42% during summer-autumn.

-Men – 35% of men are Vitamin D deficient in winter-spring; dropping to 27% in summer-winter.
+Men – 35% of men are Vitamin D insufficient in winter-spring; dropping to 27% in summer-winter.

 More about Tasmania, Vitamin D and you

 Slip, slop, slap to the max – The majority of residents go to significant lengths to avoid sun exposure – close to a third (29%) either cover up with clothing or stay in the shade entirely, and almost half (46%) use SPF30+ sunscreen.

 In the dark about D – One in five (20%) have no idea about the risk factors of Vitamin D insufficiency.

 State-wide confusion – More than a third (37%) incorrectly believe Vitamin D is vital for concentration.